DamianGillessen1989/que-padrisimo/README.md

   - From the source section drop-down menu, select the Main Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [https://damiangillessen1989.github.io/personal-portfolio-dg/](https://damiangillessen1989.github.io/personal-portfolio-dg/)
+The live link can be found here - [https://damiangillessen1989.github.io/que-padrisimo/](https://damiangillessen1989.github.io/que-padrisimo/)

 ## Credits

 ### Development Tools and Frameworks

-- [**HTML**](https://en.wikipedia.org/wiki/HTML) - Utilized as the foundational structure of the project's content.
+- [**HTML**](https://en.wikipedia.org/wiki/HTML) - Served as the foundation for the project's content.
-- [**CSS**](https://en.wikipedia.org/wiki/CSS) - Employed to style all web content uniformly throughout the project.
+- [**CSS**](https://en.wikipedia.org/wiki/CSS) - Throughout the project, all web content was styled uniformly.
+- [**Java Script**](https://en.wikipedia.org/wiki/JavaScript) - Provided site functionality and game functionality on the site.

 ### Styling and Design Elements

-- [**Google Fonts**](https://fonts.google.com/) - Provides fonts for the project, specifically Roboto and Dancing Script, linked in the header.
+- [**Google Fonts**](https://fonts.google.com/) - Provided fonts for the project, specifically Raleway and Sans-Serif, linked in the header.
-- [**Font Awesome**](https://fontawesome.com/) - Supplies social media icons used in the footer.
+- [**Font Awesome**](https://fontawesome.com/) - Supplied social media icons used in the footer and flashcards.
-- [**Amiresponsive**](https://ui.dev/amiresponsive) - Used for creating Responsive Mockup.
+- [**Amiresponsive**](https://ui.dev/amiresponsive) - Used for creating the Responsive Mockup.
-- [**Icons8**](https://icons8.com/) - The Favicon used for this site was retrieved from iconos8.es:
+- [**Icons8**](https://icons8.com/) - The Favicon used for this site was retrieved from icons8.com
-<a target="_blank" href="https://icons8.com/icon/kvqTlMRogUYm/cuenta-de-prueba">Cuenta de Prueba</a> icono de <a target="_blank" href="https://icons8.com">Icons8</a>
-- [**Wepik**](https://wepik.com/) - Utilized to generate AI images for site backgrounds, features, and the Gallery section.
+- [**Wepik**](https://wepik.com/) - Utilised to generate an AI image for the site logo.

 ### Development and Testing Utilities

 - [**Github**](https://github.com/) - Repository for storing project code after commits and pushes.
 - [**Git**](https://git-scm.com/) - Manages version control, with Gitpod terminal facilitating commits and pushes.
 - [**Visual Studio Code**](https://code.visualstudio.com/) - Served as the primary development environment.
-- [**Balsamiq**](https://balsamiq.cloud/) - Used for creating wireframes to plan project layout and design.
+- [**Figma**](https://www.figma.com/) - Used to generate project layouts and design wireframes.
-- [Responsive Viewer](https://responsiveviewer.org/) - Used for testing across devices and browsers.
+- [**Responsive Viewer**](https://responsiveviewer.org/) - Used for testing across devices and browsers.
-- [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Used to test accessibility of the site.
+- [**Wave Web Accessibility Evaluation Tool**](https://wave.webaim.org/) - Used to test accessibility of the site.

 ### Optimization and Quality Assurance

 - [**Grammarly**](https://app.grammarly.com/) - Employed to rectify grammar errors across the project, ensuring polished content.
 - [**w3 Validator**](https://validator.w3.org/#validate_by_input) - Used to verify the HTML of the site pages and CSS styling code.
 - [**Chrome DevTools & Lighthouse**](https://developer.chrome.com/docs/lighthouse/overview) - Used to check the performance rating of the site.
-- [Google PageSpeed](https://pagespeed.web.dev/) - Used to analyse and improve the performance of the site.
+- [**Google PageSpeed**](https://pagespeed.web.dev/) - Used to analyse and improve the performance of the site.

 ### Acknowledgements

-I would like to express my gratitude to the following individuals and resources for their invaluable contributions and support throughout the development of this project:
+I'd like to thank the following persons and sources for their invaluable assistance and support while this project was being developed:

 - My Mentor Harry Dhillon at the Code Institute - For his advice, tips and assistance in creating this awesome project, and the guidance and inspiration for this extensive README file.
--Peers and Instructors at the Code Institute - For providing valuable feedback and guidance during the development and testing phases.
+- My Peers and Instructors at the Code Institute - For providing valuable feedback and guidance during the development and testing phases.
 Especially Thomas for his constant feedback and support.
 - The Love Running project - This project was a great guide on how to prepare the basic site structures and how to present information in a nice styled way - [https://github.com/Code-Institute-Solutions/love-running-v3](https://github.com/Code-Institute-Solutions/love-running-v3).
 - The Sikhism Project by Harry Dhillon - [https://github.com/Harry-Leepz/Sikhism-Project](https://github.com/Harry-Leepz/Sikhism-Project).
 - Stack Overflow - A treasure trove of knowledge and solutions to various coding challenges encountered during development.
 - My cousin Hanno - For his continuous support educational tips and endless patience.
 - My daughter Thea - Just for being my daughter.

-Thank you to everyone who has contributed directly or indirectly to the success of this project.
-Your support and encouragement have been instrumental in bringing this vision to life.
+I am grateful to everyone who contributed to the project's success, whether directly or indirectly.
+Your encouragement and support have been critical in achieving my goal with this site.